decision-labs/spacialdb-devcenter/pages/Node.md

 pg@0.5.0 ../../node_modules/pg
 ```

-should build and install the bindings assuming you have `libpq` or `postgresql` installed.
+should build and install the bindings assuming you have `libpq` or `postgresql` installed on  your system.

 ## Simple example